Bento de Moura Portugal: Steam engine

-Suspension System
+Suspension system

 Bento de Moura Portugal FRS developed what is considered the precursor to suspension systems applied in vehicles, which can be seen in the National Coach Museum in both King D. John V's coach and others built later.

 The system consists of a box-like coach mounted on four wheels, resting on a longitudinal wooden bar and suspended by strong leather straps arranged obliquely between the lower angles and the uprights.
 The coach is closed by two articulated doors (the one on the right with a deep slit) and eight windows, the two largest on the main elevations.
 The suspension system consists of four laminated springs located near the lower corners of the coach, along with sturdy leather straps and "elastic springs."

 The complex system of leather straps and "elastic springs" was designed to reduce the impact of road irregularities, preventing the box from falling onto the axle.
 The suspension system included a series of steel or metal springs installed between the vehicle body and the wheels, with the help of leather straps, allowing the coach to move up and down, absorbing road shocks and vibrations, significantly improving passenger comfort in carriages and coaches, making trips smoother and less uncomfortable.

-Trials and Imprisonment
+Trials and imprisonment

 Bento de Moura Portugal FRS, known as the "Newton of Portugal" due to his remarkable scientific contributions, faced a life filled with trials and challenges that culminated in his imprisonment.
-The legacy of this scientist and his resilience in the face of these adversities deserves to be shared.